alexwlchan/alexwlchan.net/src/_drafts/marquee-rocket.md

 ## Why are you doing this?

 This all started when Laurie Voss ran an [&lt;Angle&gt; Bracket tournament][tournament], a series of Twitter polls to determine the Internet's favourite HTML tag.
-I was following [Danielle Leong][leong], who was a fearless cheerleader of the marquee tag, and I discovered the tournament through her tweets.
+I was following [Danielle Leong][leong], who was a fearless cheerleader of the marquee tag as the meme vote, and I discovered the tournament through her tweets.

 The four finalists were &lt;a&gt;, &lt;div&gt;, &lt;marquee&gt; and &lt;script&gt;, and Laurie tweeted what could only be read as a challenge: